talhapythoneer/web-messenger-chat-app/README.md

 # web-messenger-chat
 It's  a web based Messenger/Chat Application built using Node Js and React.

-chat-frontend folder is all about React

-chat-Backend folder is all about Node Js (running on port 3000 by default)
+chat-frontend folder contains React code chat-Backend folder contains about Node Js Code (running on port 3000 by default) Use npm start command for both of them after installation to start the project.

 # Teachnologies Used
 - Node Js